QM Past and Present

 .
 If you have items that you would like to donate, or to send for photocopying (we would be happy to return the original via post), then please get in touch with either Alison Ruddick or Katie Harrison via our

-If you have seen an image within the galleries above that you would like to be removed from the QM Alumnae Portal, please email
+If you have seen an image within the galleries above that you would like to be removed from the QM Family Portal, please email

 What A Boar!